TLW's Universityscope™ (University Historyscope)

 On Sept.
 15, 1883 after stalling since the Tex. legislature approved it on Feb.
 11, 1858, the U. of Tex. in Austin, Tex. opens, becoming the flagship univ. of the state; sports teams are called the Texas Longhorns.

-In 1884 Temple U. in Philadelphia, Penn. is founded by Baptist minister Dr. Russell Herman Conwell (1843-1925) of Conwell's Baptist Temple, becoming one of the top U.S. prof. schools incl. law, medicine, podiatry, pharmacy, dentistry, and architecture.
+In 1884 Temple U. is founded in Philadelphia, by Baptist minister Dr. Russell Herman Conwell (1843-1925) of Conwell's Baptist Temple, becoming one of the top U.S. prof. schools incl. law, medicine, podiatry, pharmacy, dentistry, and architecture.

 In 1885 Bryn Mawr (Gael. "high hill") College for women is founded in Bryn Mawr (4 mi.
 W of Philly), Penn. by the Quakers, with Martha Carey Thomas (1857-1935) as dean, becoming pres. in 1894-1922, becoming part of the Tri-College Consortium with Swarthmore College and Haverford College; in 1912 it becomes the first U.S. college to grant doctorates in social work; in 1931 the graduate school goes coed; alumni incl.
 Katharine Hepburn and Edith Hamilton.